wely/DevCamp/HOL/dotnet/04-devops-ci/README.md

 > &#x1F53A; **Note**: If you did not complete the previous labs, the project in the [start](start) folder is cumulative.
 But you need to add the previous HOL's settings to the `Web.config` file and make all necessary changes to Azure. &#x1F53A;

+> &#x1F53A; If you did complete HOL 3 just continue with the same solution you have been using. &#x1F53A;

 ## Exercises
 This hands-on-lab has the following exercises:
 * [Exercise 1: Create VSTS online account](#ex1)